The Carter Blog

 Our first autism program launched in fall 2015, then called Sensory Saturdays, and was geared toward families who have a child(ren) on the spectrum plus siblings who were not.
 It was offered once a month.

 When we closed for renovation in 2018, programs went on pause, giving us a chance to reflect on our current offerings and determine ways to improve experiences for our visitors.
-As an education team, we felt it important to focus on relationship building in the community and to co-create programming with outside voices, prioritizing the expertise of specialists while planning for audiences with special needs.
-During that time, I learned more about the field and best practices.
-I connected with local experts at Texas Christian University’s Families, Autism, and Child Emotion Studies Lab (F.A.C.E.S.), University of North Texas Health Science Center’s Autism and Development Disorders Research (relocated to University of Michigan in 2021), Fort Worth Museum of Science and History.
+As an education team, we felt it important to focus on relationship building in the community and to co-create programming with outside voices, prioritizing the expertise of specialists while planning for audiences with disabilities.
+During that time, I learned more about the autism field and best practices.
+I connected with local experts at Texas Christian University’s Families, Autism, and Child Emotion Studies Lab (F.A.C.E.S.), University of North Texas Health Science Center’s Autism and Development Disorders Research (relocated to University of Michigan in 2021), and Fort Worth Museum of Science and History.
 I even bugged my own sister, who is a Registered Behavioral Technician.
-These conversations made us rethink what we were offering.
+These conversations made us rethink what we were offering and how.

-When participants arrive, they receive a social narrative, which is a tool that helps outline experiences and expectations for the event and their visit.
-You can find a social narrative for general museum visits on our website.
+When participants arrive, they receive a social schedule, which is a tool that helps outline experiences and expectations for the event and their visit.
+Before arriving, families can reference and download our online Know Before You Go that outlines expected behavior.

 An adult shows an art activity to a young child in a stroller as Carter educators watch.